 Gosh Hornet: The episode "Antisocial Climbers", has Kevin giving Brittany a bouquet of freshly picked flowers... filled with bees.
 It takes a few stings before she starts running.

-There is another Goth girl who wears black lipstick, dark clothes, and has orange hair, but she's a Living Prop.
+Goth: Andrea. and The Living Prop Goth girl who wears black lipstick, dark clothes, and has orange hair.

 Christmas: Have you ever been forced to spread love and joy 24 hours a day?